mdn/content/files/en-us/mozilla/add-ons/webextensions/working_with_files/index.md

 You can let the user download to a location of their choice by specifying the `saveAs` parameter.

+> [!NOTE]
-> **Note:** Using [URL.createObjectURL()](/en-US/docs/Web/API/URL/createObjectURL_static) you can also download files and blobs defined in your JavaScript, which can include local content retrieved from IndexedDB.
+> Using [URL.createObjectURL()](/en-US/docs/Web/API/URL/createObjectURL_static) you can also download files and blobs defined in your JavaScript, which can include local content retrieved from IndexedDB.

 The downloads API also provides features to cancel, pause, resume, erase, and remove downloads; search for downloaded files in the download manager; show downloaded files in the computer's file manager; and open a file in an associated application.